checkly/docs.checklyhq.com/site/content/docs/cli/using-check-test-match.md

     parent: "CLI"
 ---

-The Project and CheckGroup constructs have two properties that allow you to use a form of file-based routing to find and include Checks in your Project for testing and deploying.
+The Project and CheckGroup constructs have two properties that allow you to use file-based routing to find and include Checks in your Project for testing and deploying.

 ## `checks.checkMatch`